miraemilia/evergreen-fullstack/README.md

 1. User Management: a user is able to...
    - register for a user account (not admin account)
    - log in and out
+   - edit their name, email and avatar
-   - (backend only: edit certain properties of their account)
+   - (backend only: change their password)
    - (backend only: unregister)
 2. Products: a user is able to...
    - view all available products